riboviz/riboviz/docs/user/run-vignette.md

 $ rm -rf vignette/output
 $ rm -rf vignette/logs  # Python workflow only
 ```
+You can delete the log files using this conmand

+`$ rm riboviz.*.log`

 You might also want to do this if you have run the vignette with a missing R package, and then want to run it again from scratch.